zPalworld/zPalWorld-NetCrack/README.md

 Simple internal built with various code snippets and SDK from UC.me

 > [!Note]
-> Built for Steam release v0.1.4.1
+> Built for Steam release v0.1.4.1 Hotfix #1.

->[!Warning]
+> [!Warning]
->Incompatible with other programs and overlays which also access the game.
+> Incompatible with other programs and overlays which also access the game.
->For example:
+> For example:
->- blitz.gg
+> - blitz.gg

 ## Steps to Build